megazear7/dominero/README.md

 Add unit tests for the following scenarios and make code updates as needed.

 1. Single element
-2. Two elements side by side
-3. One JSON object connected to multiple elements.
+2. One JSON object connected to multiple elements.
 What happens right now if I do this?
-4. Nested elements - the outer element should not update the inner element.
+3. Nested elements - the outer element should not update the inner element.
 We need to add some `data-dominero-connected` attribute to the connected element so that updates on the outer element can know not to update properties on the inner element.
 What should the rules be in this scenario?
-5. Property data binding. `data-dominero-href="url"`.
+4. Property data binding. `data-dominero-href="url"`.
 Then the `href` property would get updates with the `url` property of the given object.
-6. Nested properties. `data-dominero="subObject.someProperty"`.
+5. Nested properties. `data-dominero="subObject.someProperty"`.

 After these features are added we should spin up a website that introduces it and explains how to use it.
 Here are the key features: